buma/OTPLinkerDiffs/Readme.md

 Same edge and stop can appear multiple times most of them appear twice once for each direction.

 MARIBOR
-MARPROM:116 has 2 streetLinks now
+No change because Maribor doesn't have shape files.

 PORTLAND
-TriMet:12844 is now connected correctly (It wasn't previously) TriMet:5027 is now connected only with ine streetLink incorrectly (It was correct before with 2 streetlinks)
+TriMet:1136 and TriMet:1126 are now connected correctly with 2 streetlinks (It weren't previously) TriMet:4964 is now incorrectly connected with only one streetLink (It was incorrect before with 2 streetlinks)

 MILANO:
-Second AMAT_Milan_feed:11512 StreetLink is now found (it wasn't before) One of  AMAT_Milan_feed:11503 StreetLinks now isn't found (it was before)
+One Streetlink on AMAT_Milan_feed:11145 was previously unconnected now it isn't found